nico-aero/Detox/docs/Guide.Migration.md

 - Create a new class, called `PuppeteerDeviceAllocation` (change name to something that would make sense in your project).
 - Move everything currently in `PuppeteerDriver.acquireFreeDevice()` and `.shutdown()` onto `PuppeteerDeviceAllocation.allocate()` and `.free()`, respectively.
-- Create a pojo class called `PuppeteerAllocCookie`.
+- Create a POJO class called `PuppeteerAllocCookie`.
 This class should hold anything that would later be required in order to specify the specifically associated device (example: `UDID` for iOS simulators, `adb` names for Android devices).
 - Make `.allocate()` return an instance of your cookie class.
 Puppeteer example: [here](https://github.com/ouihealth/detox-puppeteer/pull/13/files#diff-818f6c5309fffe5c710e542216ffdb55f468fd2f8035feb0b0c917785489aca7R841).
 - **Delete `PuppeteerDriver.acquireFreeDevice()` and `PuppeteerDriver.shutdown()`.**